andreasneubert/dialogos_ros2/README.md

 This is a Project to control a Robot via DialogOS.
 The communication to the robot is based on ROS2.
 The vizualization of the robot is made in gazebo simulator.
 The communicaton between DialogOS and ROS is based on this plugin: https://github.com/dialogos-project/dialogos-plugin-ros

+This graphic shows the original concept of the dialogsystem.
+In the end of the README you can see the actual implementation in DialogOS and the high agreement between initial concept and final implementation.

 ![concept](/graphics/conecpt_v1_0.png "communication concept")

 # Installation instructions